Scientists can tell how fast you're aging. Now, the trick is to slow it down

 Embracing aging science

 With muscle mass, if you don't use it, you lose it.
-After the age of 30 or 35, muscle starts to slowly decline.
-And, after age 65 or so, this loss accelerates.
+After the age of 30 to 35, muscle starts to slowly decline.
+And after age 65 or so, this loss accelerates.
 So it's never too soon to start building a reserve.
 My goal for this year is to build muscle through resistance training and an optimal diet.
 And also, to reduce stress.

 My experience in the longevity study has motivated me to get started on a new project: How To Thrive As You Age.
 We'll have more stories on healthy aging interventions coming soon.